Introduction to PostgreSQL Transaction

 12. Begin, commit, rollback, and savepoint are the transaction control commands we have used in PostgreSQL.

-13. Begin command in PostgreSQL is defined as the start of the transaction.
-We can start the transaction using begin keyword in PostgreSQL.
-We can also start the transaction using the begin transaction statements.
+13. Begin command in PostgreSQL is defined as the start of the Transaction.
+We can start the Transaction using begin keyword in PostgreSQL.
+We can also start the Transaction using the begin transaction statements.

-16. Rollback command is used to roll back the transaction to a specific point.
+16. Rollback command is used to roll back the Transaction to a specific point.
 Rollback is an essential and useful command of transaction control in PostgreSQL.

-18. Transaction control statement in PostgreSQL will be used with only DML (Data manipulation language) commands.
+18. Transaction control statements in PostgreSQL will be used with only DML (Data manipulation language) commands.
 DML commands are inserted, update, and delete.
 A transaction control command is not used with creating and dropping the database or tables.

 21. In PostgreSQL default setting of the autocommit command is ON.
 The below example shows that the default setting of the autocommit command is as follows.